 Patients must be at least 14 years of age (i.e., the age at which their face stops growing) to be eligible for this procedure.
 This surgery may not be suitable for you if you smoke or have complex health issues for which you are currently being treated.
 Furthermore, this procedure is not performed on patients who have unrealistic expectations or are not psychologically prepared for surgery.

 Although your surgeon will control the osteotomies performed during a rhinoplasty, there will always be a slight variation in the shape of the bone fragments created.
 Such imperfections are barely visible and do not affect the final outcome of the rhinoplasty.
 However, you must understand that, even in the hands of the most experienced surgeon, you may present slight asymmetry.
 In such a case, a minor touch-up (e.g., filing an uneven surface) may be necessary.

 The final cost of your treatments will be calculated on an individual basis in accordance with your needs.
-The cost of a rhinoplasty generally varies between $5,895 and $7,200.
+The cost of a rhinoplasty generally varies between $9,220 and $13,300.
+For correction of the tip of the nose only, the cost is $6,245.
 However, additional charges may apply if the patient has a particular condition or if different surgeries are combined.

 PLASTIC AND AESTHETIC SURGEON

 We would be glad to help you through the process by answering all your questions and allaying your concerns.